Got some Capital One Venture Miles and plans to hop across the pond? This is your last chance to get even more out of them.

 Much like booking Delta One via Virgin Atlantic, finding award availability on ANA can be a chore.
 First Class availability is practically nonexistent these days, so focus on a business class booking.
 These days, booking within three weeks of departure seems to be your best bet.

 You can't book these flights online through Virgin Atlantic, which means it requires a bit of extra legwork.
 You'll want to search for award availability through a site like United.com and then ring up Virgin Atlantic at 1-800-365-9500 when you're ready to book.
 On the plus side, you can now book these awards as one-ways.

 Read our guide to booking ANA flights with Virgin Atlantic miles

-Of course, ANA’s business class is nothing to scoff at either – especially if you can snag the brand new business class seats it calls “The Room” which are currently flying from New York City (JFK) and Los Angeles (LAX) – and, soon, Chicago-O'Hare (ORD) too.
+Of course, ANA’s business class is nothing to scoff at either – especially if you can snag the brand new business class seats it calls “The Room” which are currently flying from New York City (JFK), Los Angeles (LAX), San Francisco (SFO), and Chicago-O'Hare (ORD) too.